 The above definition essentially means that a compiler must understand the mechanics of the programming language in which source code is written, and for that reason, compilers are language-specific.
 Example: One of the C compilers is GCC and the java bytecode compiler is Javac.

-Furthermore, the output in the form of machine code too is not 100% generic, it needs to have specific instructions for different kinds of processors.
-AMD for example may not understand the binary/machine code generated for Intel processors.
-So, compilers need to be platform-specific too, not all though, you will know in a short while.
+Also note that the output in the form of machine code/executable is not 100% generic, it includes processor-specific instructions.
+AMD for example may not understand the binary/machine code generated for the Intel processors.
+So, compilers need to be platform-specific too.

-Nowadays, the term compiler is used to cover many other use cases.
-It is also used for software used to translate code from one format to another.
+Nowadays, the term compiler is used to cover many other use cases too.
+It is also used for the software that translates source code from one format to another.
+The more appropriate term for this kind of software is transpiler but it is all blurry.

 You can also find an alternate compiler for Java that translates Java code to C code by converting Java files to C language files.
 C language code then can further be compiled to machine code by the C compiler.
-Many would call this type of software a language source code converter rather than a compiler, but it’s all blurry.
+Many would call this type of software a language source code converter (transpiler) rather than a compiler.

 What is an Interpreter?